PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 This part focuses on the frontend of your project.
 This is an early and broad area.
 But today we are going to focus on three main areas: the visuals, the user experience, and the code architecture.

 That's why we will guide you throughout this part, by proposing you some visuals as an example, but be careful, this is only a recommendation.
-Feel free to use your personal artistic choice.
+Feel free to use your personal artistic choices.

 ## Step 1 - Connection management